 But you can leave the dog bed at home!
 The Luno Signature Air Mattress is made of an ultra-durable Oxford Nylon Fabric that is perfect for you and your dog to lay and play upon.
 The puncture-resistant material can withstand roughhousing so dogs and owners alike can have fun jumping on the car bed!

 It’s gettin’ hot in here

 The chill of the night is small potatoes when you’re snuggled deep in your sub-zero sleeping bag...but don’t forget about your furry friend!
 Your dog may need a little extra assistance staying warm at night (especially if they have a low percentage of body fat).
-The Cardinal rule for maintaining warmth throughout the night is to make sure that no paws or fur are on the ground.
-The earth will sap up your dog’s body heat so it’s best for dogs to sleep in the trunk with you rather than outside.
+The Cardinal rule for maintaining warmth throughout the night is to make sure paws and fur are kept off of the ground.
+The ground will sap up your dog’s body heat so it’s best for dogs to sleep in the trunk with you rather than outside.

 Co-sleeping is a great solution for keeping everyone toasty at night.
-This symbiotic system generates mutually shared body heat for both parties so that both everyone can rest easy.
-If your dog is too big to share the bed, you may want to look into the many sleeping bags for dogs on the market.
+This symbiotic system generates mutually shared body heat for both parties so that everyone can rest easy.
+If your dog is too big to share your car bed, you may want to look into the many sleeping bags for dogs on the market.